digitallyinduced/thin-backend/README.md

   </a>
 </p>

-# About Thin
+# Thin Backend: Instant API for your Postgres DB

 Thin Backend is a blazing fast, universal web app backend for making realtime single page apps.

-Instead of manually writing REST API endpoints or GraphQL resolvers you can use a Thin Backend server to automatically get a fully feature web application backend.
+Instead of manually writing REST API endpoints or GraphQL resolvers, use a Thin Backend server to automatically get a fully featured API backend on top of your Postgres DB.
 Thin exposes high level functions to create, read, update and delete database record.

 ## Code Examples